pmillart/virtual-partner-bootcamp/Teams Developer/Day3/Exercise 02.md

 ## Challenge 2: Extend the Icebreaker App by adding skills

-In this challenge, you will add some skills to the two users that you interacted with in the Icebreaker app.
+In this challenge, you will add **skills and expertise** to the two users that you interacted with in the Icebreaker app.

 In an incognito or InPrivate browser session visit
 <br>
 ```
 https://office.com